SoRo-KA/FirstEncounter/observations/README.md

 1. Fill out the **Field Observation Report** after your observation block.
 2. Save the file using this format:
 HealthForum_Sara_2025-11-03.pdf
-3. Upload your report to this folder:
+3. Upload your report to sharepoint then archive to this folder:
 [observations/ on GitHub](https://github.com/SoRo-KA/MeetandGreet/blob/master/observations/)

 ---